 Generally, generic is of equal value to name brand.
 Occasionally, it is the EXACT same product in a different package.
 So, save money by going for the more reasonable, generic choice.

 Coupons are great when you are looking for a deal on nonperishable or hygiene items.
-However, they can also pose as a temptation for you to buy items that are less than nutritional for yourself or your family.
-It’s great to look at the coupons to see if they have any stellar deals, but if the temptation to buy processed or refined foods is too great, then skip the coupons and follow the other 24 tips in this article.
+However, they can also pose as a temptation for you to buy items that are less than nutritional.
+It’s great to look at the coupons to see if they have any stellar deals, but if the temptation to buy processed or junk foods is too great, skip the coupons and follow the other 34 tips in this article.

-When you go through the check out line, make sure you are watching as the cashier rings up your purchases.
-They often make mistakes and need to be corrected (kindly, of course!).
+When you go through the checkout line, make sure you are watching as the cashier rings up your purchases.
+Then, if an item rings up at the wrong price, you can correct it.
 If you don’t watch closely, you might be overcharged.
 This would negate all of your hard work of price matching the item in the first place, so pay attention!

 The best way to save money on produce and spices is to have a garden full of items you would normally buy at the store.
 Spending a little bit of time in your garden every day has big payoffs because you don’t have to buy marked up produce at the store.

-Buying venison is a cheaper alternative to buying beef at the grocery store.
+Hunting wild game and raising chickens is a cheaper alternative to buying meat at the grocery store.
 Not only is wild game better for you, it is also better for you pocketbook.
-We had a relative who shot a deer, so Jacob skinned it and then paid $30 to have 40 pounds ground.
-We make venison burgers and chili.
-The best recipe so far was a venison burger with curry spice and a tzatziki sauce.
-Delicious!
+We had a relative who shot a deer, so Jacob helped skin it and then paid $30 to have 40 pounds ground.
+We made venison burgers and chili for months.

-Freezing produce is a great thing to know for when you have bought in bulk (see #5) or grown more than you can eat (see #12) and need to save some produce for later.
-Click here for a comprehensive guide to freezing produce.
+Freezing produce is a great thing to know for when you have bought in bulk (see #5) or grown more than you can eat (see #16) and need to save some produce for later.
 I have been freezing produce to eat in a few weeks when we need a break from the produce we bought on sale that week.

 Some items like peanut butter, juice, and beans are better to make yourself.
-Not only will you cut out any harmful additives and excessive salt, but you will also save money by making it yourself.
+Not only will you cut out any harmful additives and excessive salt and sugar, but you will also save money by making it yourself.
 Buy peanuts, fruit and hard beans and crush, juice, and boil your way to cheaper staples.

-Try to recycle the meals that you make at home.
+Try to recycle the meals you make at home.
 For instance, if you have grilled chicken one night, make it into fajitas the next night.
 There are tons of creative ways to keep your leftovers from going to waste.
+Just ask Pinterest.
 Also, if you choose to eat out, take your leftovers home with you, and make sure they get eaten!
 If you spend the extra money to eat out, don’t leave half the food on your plate.
-This makes an expensive meal even more expensive!
+This makes an expensive meal even more expensive.

 Take stock of what is in your refrigerator and in your pantry.
 Make sure you are using all produce before it spoils, and use the canned foods in your pantry before buying new ones.
 This will ensure that you are not just building a pantry full of food that will eventually get donated.

-For specialty food items such as coconut flour, arrowroot flour, coconut oil, and supplements, buy items online.
+For specialty food items such as coconut oil or coconut flour, buy online.
 Amazon is a great resource for any food item not commonly found in a grocery store.
 Some of these items can easily be found at health food stores, but are often much more expensive than buying online.
-The Cash Cow Couple eats a LOT of coconut flour and coconut oil in desserts, so we buy in bulk online.
+We eat a lot of coconut flour and coconut oil in desserts, so we buy in bulk online.